GJGits/password_wallet/README.md

 - setNewCredentials: `password: string`.
 Set the new master key password.
 Returns an object containing a status field equals to `200` or `500` if some error occurs, in this case also an error field is provided.

 - signin: `password: string`.
 Authenticate user.
 Returns an object containing a status field equals to `200` or `500`, in this case also an error field is provided.

+- wallet_items: `No data`.
+Returns the list of cached wallet items.
+Secrets inside these objects are already decrypted so it is very important to pay attention on how these data are exposed.

+- wallet_item_by_id: `id: number`.
+Returns the wallet item with the given id.

+- delete_item: `id: number`.
+Delete the wallet item with the given id.
+This action is not reversible.

+- add_or_update_item: `item: WalletItem`.
+Add to the wallet or update the already existing item.